 2. Second, the global women’s movement should champion new technologies and non-traditional allies that can bypass government bottlenecks and get information, products, and services directly to the women most at risk.
 The hundreds of millions of women in the world who want to use modern contraception but who can’t get it represent one of the largest, under-served markets in the world.

 Pharmaceutical companies are producing ever better contraceptive products – longer lasting and with fewer side-effects – while for-profit and not-for-profit startups like nurx, The Pill Club, Lemonaid Health, Women on Web, and Muso Health are finding ways to deliver contraception and safe abortion right to a woman’s doorstep.
 The vast private sector is still a relatively untapped source in the fight for fertility control.

 3. Third, the global women’s movement should allocate the vast majority of its resources – financial, time, and talent – to getting women into at least half of all decision-making roles in the institutions that influence women’s health, education, and labor market participation.
 This means going after positions of the highest influence and making sure there is a pipeline of stellar women to run/apply.

 The movement needs to play a major role in the establishment of hundreds of organizations supporting women to run for political office and corporate leadership in every region of the world.
 50% women leaders across governments, business and civil society is THE key to securing the global transformation the women’s movement has always sought.

 As for restricting access to safe abortion and contraception, we know how that story ends.
 Have we forgotten Romania?
-When women are forced to become mothers, when abortion is outlawed and contraception impossible to get, countries can say goodbye to a prosperous future.
-Nine out of every ten women who die from unsafe abortion is African or Asian.
+When women are forced to become mothers, when abortion is outlawed and contraception impossible to get, countries can say goodbye to a prosperous and stable future.
+Nine out of every ten women who die from unsafe abortion live in Africa or Asia.
 Does the world really need to erect yet another barrier to hold these women back?